BelsabelTekle/BelsabelTekle/README.md

 🌐✨ My passion lies in extracting valuable insights from data to drive informed decision-making and creating dynamic web solutions.

-🌟💻 Currently pursuing an MS in Computer Science at San Francisco Bay University, enhancing my expertise in AI, machine learning, and data analytics.
+🌟💻 Currently pursuing MS in Computer Science at San Francisco Bay University, enhancing my expertise in AI, machine learning, and data analytics.

 🎓📚 Seeking opportunities to apply and grow my skills in a real-world data-driven and web development environment. 🚀